 Though we clean our houses regularly throughout the year, there are some chores that you might not have done but you should do at least once a year.
-Here’s our checklist of seven spring cleaning chores you must do to usher in the New Year.
+Here’s our checklist of eight spring cleaning chores you must do regularly.

 1. Wipe lighting fixtures